soodi592/soodi592-Terminal/README.md

 - **⭐ Math & Entertainment commands**

   calculate your calculations using math commands, like "c" for calculate.

-   (You can get information about all of the commands at the [Documentation Part](https://github.com/soodi592/soodi592-Terminal?tab=readme-ov-file#documentation)

 ## **📖 Full Documentation**